Any day is a good day to learn email segmentation, so we put together this in-depth guide on email segmentation.

 As we mentioned earlier, after implementing segmentation, you are likely to experience better customer retention.

-Types of email segmentation
+Core types of email marketing segmentation

 Before we go into the details of how to implement segmentation, let’s discuss the types of email list segmentation and the criteria for forming the groups.